anako18/Space-searcher/README.md

 I used the basic light and following camera (camera follows the airship).
 ### Airship
 I have used the .obj model, that's why I have added the babylonjs.loaders dependency.
+### Airship fire
+I have used the particle system to make a fire for the airship.
+I applied the texture to each particle and also played with the parameters.
 ### SkyBox
 I decided to try out a skybox in order to generate a space, because it gives a sense of infinity.
 I used already made textures, however, I have changed the color in photo editor.
 ### Ufos
 I used `ufo.glb` from BabylonJs Meshes library for decoration.
 However, I have removed the sound from the model manually, that's why I import it from my repository instead of using the url.
 ### Planets
 For making the planets I just create the spheres and apply textures to them.
+I have also added simple animation (rotation).
+### Explotion
+When laser hits the planet, the planet is exploding.
+I used the particle system for making this explotion.
 ### Suns
 I added the suns from ParticleHelper for decoration.
 ### Ray
 The airship has a laser, I used the RayHelper to implement it.

-# Improvements planned
-- Fix the problem with asyncronous loading which sometimes forces to reload the page
-- Add enemies which will protect the planets.
-It would make the game more difficult and interesting
-- Add more animations
-- Refactoring (`main.js` looks preetty big..)

 # Problems encountered

 - Sometimes the game is not fully loaded without extra reloading the page.
 I assume this is due to Javascript's synchronous execution.
-I'm in the process of finding a solution to this problem, but restarting the page helpsю
+I'm in the process of finding a solution to this problem, but restarting the page helps.
 Also, in the console I saw the error: "DevTools failed to load SourceMap: Could not load content for https://cdn.babylonjs.com/babylon.max.js.
 Apparently, I'm not the only one who is getting this error, I have found the github issue: https://github.com/dart-lang/sdk/issues/41659
 This problem doesn't seem to be fixed though.